While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 How to write the best cover letter

 There’s no single right way to write a great cover letter, because no two applicants or job ads are exactly the same.
-But here are some general guidelines to help you make the best cover letter for your target job:
+But here are some general tips to help you make the best cover letter for your target job:

 Using an AI cover letter generator can help you quickly create a winning cover letter that shows employers why you’re the right candidate for the job.